alexpods/ModuleJS/README.md

 ModuleJS
 ========

 Module system for JavaScript.
-Class, namespace, dependency injection support.
 RequireJS and CommonJS integration.